-Testing Services provides a variety of services including administration of the assessment policy for all students enrolled in credit courses.
-Placement assessments include study skills, math and English.
+Testing Services provides a variety of services, including administration of the assessment policy for all students enrolled in credit courses.
+Placement assessments include mathematics and English.
 The English assessment includes components for both reading and writing skills.

-Other services include career testing, proficiency examinations, telecourse testing and instructional make-up testing if you have missed a regularly scheduled exam.
+Other services include career testing, distance learning testing, proficiency examinations, telecourse testing and instructional make-up testing if you have missed a regularly scheduled exam.
 In addition, the center administers standardized tests such as the ACT, CLEP, GED and others.

-If you have developed an educational plan in the Counseling Center, you may seek credit for life experience through the Assessment of Prior Learning Program, which is administered through Testing/Assessment Services.
-If you are interested in finding out more about nontraditional credit options, contact Testing Services for more information.
+If you have developed an educational plan in the Counseling Center, you may seek credit for life experience through the Prior Learning Assessment, which is administered through Testing/Assessment Services.
+If you are interested in finding out more about nontraditional credit options, contact Testing Services.